ovh/docs/pages/account/billing/managing_services/guide.en-gb.md

 #### Delete a service immediately.

-This action is only available for [Web Hosting plans](https://www.ovh.co.uk/web-hosting/){.external}, and deletes the service immediately.
-This means that the service is deleted before its expiry date, without waiting for the contract duration to end.
+This action is only available for [Web Hosting plans](https://www.ovh.co.uk/web-hosting/).
+It will trigger the deletion process for the service, meaning the service will be deleted before its expiry date, without waiting for the contract duration to end.

-**Since this action is immediate, all of the data associated with this service is permenantly deleted, and the action cannot be undone.** Also, no refund is issued for the time between the service’s deletion and its expiry date.**
+**Since this action is immediate, all of the data associated with this service is permenantly deleted, and the action cannot be undone.** Also, no refund is issued for the time between the service’s deletion and its expiry date.

 To delete a service immediately, click on the three dots to the right of it, and click `Delete web hosting plan immediately`{.action}.
 Read the information that appears, then launch your request by pressing `confirm`{.action}.
 Follow the instructions you receive via email to complete the action.